Why Does Soil (Or Terroir) Matter So Much to Fine Wine?

 In Europe, it is widely accepted that the characteristics of vineyard soils, along with the influence of climate, are the most important factors influencing the quality of grapes and wine produced.
 The most important soil characteristics are generally thought to be those that are particularly important for the vine’s water supply.

 Particularly good wines are frequently produced on soils that are highly permeable to water on the one hand but also constantly supply water to the vines on the other.

 However, the water supply should not be so abundant that the vines grow excessively vegetatively.
 It is also necessary that the soil not be overly fertile or rich in mineral nutrients.
 In this case, the plant produces only small leaves, allowing the sun to illuminate the entire foliage as well as the grapes.

-In this case, the elaborate foliage clearing measures implemented during the summer are also scaled back.
-A sparing water supply also inhibits the growth of individual grapes in a beneficial way, because wine of higher quality can usually be produced from smaller berries.
+In this case, the elaborate foliage-clearing measures implemented during the summer are also scaled back.
+A sparse water supply also inhibits the growth of an overabundance of grapes in a beneficial way, because when a vine has too many grapes the quality of each can drop.

 The Ideal Soils to Produce Fine Wines

 The water in moist soil can store a lot of heat and release it slowly over time, protecting the soil from evaporation and the associated stronger cooling by the protective rock layer.
 These soils are frequently ideal to produce fine wines.